Montana Cybersecurity Incident Response

 It should also include procedures for communicating with stakeholders and the public, as well as guidelines for conducting a post-incident review to identify any areas for improvement.
-Overall, having a plan in place can help organizations respond to a security incident in a timely and effective manner.
+Overall, having a plan in place can help Montana organizations and businesses respond to a cybersecurity incident in a timely and effective manner.

 Cybersecurity Incident Response Standards

 There are several cybersecurity incident response standards that Montana organizations can use to guide their incident response efforts.
 Some of the most commonly used standards include:

 - The National Institute of Standards and Technology (NIST) Cybersecurity Framework, which provides a set of guidelines for managing cybersecurity risks.

 - The Incident Command System (ICS), which is a standardized approach to managing emergency situations that is widely used in the United States.